 Mature sugarcane appears as susceptible to orange rust as young cane.
 Plant cane and ratoon crops appear to be equally susceptible to the disease.
 Although the disease cycle for orange rust is similar to that of brown rust, the two diseases differ in terms of the environmental conditions that favor their development.
 Considered a "warm temperature" disease, orange rust may persist through the hot summer months and into fall, while brown rust typically declines rapidly in June with the onset of hot summer temperatures.

 Cultivars may vary widely in susceptibility to orange rust, and host plant resistance is an important management tool.
 However, varietal resistance to brown rust does not simultaneously confer resistance to orange rust, and vice versa.
 For example, CP96-1252 is susceptible to brown rust but highly resistant to orange rust.
 CP88-1762 and CP89-2143 are resistant to brown rust but susceptible to orange rust.
 In 2016, about 40% of the overall sugarcane area in Florida contained cultivars that were susceptible or moderately susceptible to orange rust, including CP01-1372, CP88-1762, CP88-4730, CP00-1001, and CP80-1743 (VanWeelden et al. 2017).
 In recent years, new cultivars with resistance to orange rust have been released.
+By 2018, the percentage of orange rust susceptible acreage had decreased to 24%.
 This should result in fewer fungicide applications to control orange rust in the coming years.

 The development of durable resistance is of vital interest.
 It may be prudent for growers to diversify their cultivar holdings, allowing no cultivar to occupy more than 20%–25% of the total acreage to prevent catastrophic losses should a previously resistant cultivar become susceptible to a new rust pathogen variant or race.
 Such diversification is an effective means of lowering risk of yield loss and reducing the likelihood of evolution of a new race of rust.
 Varietal diversification may also play an important role in holding down overall area-wide disease pressure, reducing the natural selection pressure for one particular rust variant.
 A general rule of epidemiology suggests that varietal diversification may assist in preserving the durability of host-plant resistance in currently resistant cultivars (Raid and Comstock 2006).